: a perfect storm of action, horror, and B-movie cheese

 - Saddler's big, hard, throbbing, killer tentacle wang.
 Salazar gets his own literal one-eyed snake when he goes One-Winged Angel.

-- Leon's goofy-ass death scream is a common cause of this in-game.
+- Leon's goofy-ass death...
+Wheeze?
+Moan?
+Whatever it is, it's a common cause of this in-game.

 Resident Evil 5

 - There's a moment in the middle of the final boss battle where Chris Redfield needs to push a boulder out of his way; he gets so caught up in the moment he resorts to sucker-punching the boulder with all his might.
 If this doesn't qualify as narm, nothing does.

 - You have to wonder how anyone could think that would actually help, or not break his knuckles either.
 He clearly hurts himself when punching Wesker, just to add further confusion.

 - 'break his knuckles'?
 Try 'break every bone in his hand'.

 - Wesker delivering a line in an over the top manner: "A new Genesis is at hand, and I will be the creator!"

 - Irving: "I JUST GOT AN EXTREEEEME MAKEOVAH!"

 - Then, after he dies, he tries to give a serious dying monologue about how the world's changing.